-GCSEs are the main qualification taken by 14 to 16-year-olds, but are available to anyone who would like to study a subject that interests them.
+GCSEs are the main qualification taken by 14 to 16-year-olds, but are available to anyone of any age.
 You can take GCSEs in a wide range of academic and 'applied' or work-related subjects.

 GCSE stands for General Certificate of Secondary Education.
-It's highly valued by schools, colleges and employers, which means that it will be useful whatever you are planning to do afterwards.
+They are highly valued by schools, colleges and employers.

-With GCSEs, you are assessed mainly on written exams, plus elements of internal assessment that you complete throughout the course.
-Internal assessment can include:
+With GCSEs, you are assessed mainly on written exams and elements you complete throughout the course, such as:

 Different forms of assessment

 Not all GSCEs are assessed in the same way: